6 Reasons to Visit Tewkesbury

 Start at the old brewery, watching ducks and swans sailing past, and make your way towards the Abbey and the Abbey Mills.

-While Tewkesbury has all the usual conveniences (Boots, Tesco, Poundland), the majority of shops and cafes remain independent and locally owned, meaning it’s perfect for a day exploring.
+While Tewkesbury has all the usual conveniences (Boots, Tesco, Poundland), the majority of shops and cafes remain independent and locally owned.
+This means it’s perfect for a day exploring.
 One thing it has in abundance is antique and vintage shops to browse.
 Pop into Replay on your way to the Abbey, or check out Tewkesbury Antiques Centre, located just off the High Street.

 Have a Pub Lunch

-On the High Street, Britannia Inn serves up homemade pies, while The Nottingham Arms does traditional pub food and is very dog friendly.
+On the High Street, Britannia Inn serves up homemade pies.
+Nearby, The Nottingham Arms does traditional pub food and is very dog-friendly.
 I’d also recommend The Bell Hotel next to the Abbey, which features a good menu.
 Alternatively, pop into The Fishnet for some of the best fish and chips I’ve had in some time.

 Visit a Museum

-Given it was the holidays when we visited, we didn’t have time to check out any of Tewkesbury’s museums, but the town does have a few to choose from including John Moore Museum (a natural history museum in memory of writer and naturalist John Moore) and the Tewkesbury Musuem (dedicated to the town’s history).
+Given it was the holidays when we visited, we didn’t have time to check out any of Tewkesbury’s museums.
+But the town does have a few to choose from including John Moore Museum (a natural history museum in memory of writer and naturalist John Moore) and the Tewkesbury Museum (dedicated to the town’s history).
 Hours for the museums vary, so do check ahead.